THE MOVIE SHELF: comparing films to their literary counterparts

 The first issue of any cinematic adaptation of After Dark, My Sweet has to be dealing with that gulf.
 Kid Collins can tell us all he wants in a voice-over that he thinks he looks alright, presentable enough, but we’re going to see him up there on screen and make that judgment for ourselves.
 So much of the drive and curiosity of the book is in interpreting the reactions everyone around Collins has to his behavior, which is even more complicated by the first-person filter of Collins’ own interpretation of their reactions.** With the film, we get to see the reality of the world around Collins.
 I suppose there’s some version of the film that hits Buñuelian notes and unreality constantly bleeds into reality - Thompson himself creates that sort of feel in several of his books where it’s hard to discern if what’s happening in the book is happening within its reality or if reality has come unmoored.
 (As I mentioned, Savage Night and The Getaway both have this quality by their endings, but there are even pieces of After Dark, My Sweet where I felt like “That can’t be real, can it?
 That’s too convenient, too strange, too grotesque.”)

 Along with The Kill-Off and The Grifters, James Foley’s 1990 adaptation of After Dark, My Sweet came as part of a small boom of Thompson adaptations - I talk about this phenomenon a bit in my piece on The Grifters and as much as I like that film, I think After Dark, My Sweet does the better job of capturing Thompson.
 That’s surprising considering The Grifters doesn’t have the “first-person perspective problem” to deal with, keeps large chunks of dialog entirely unaltered and doesn’t change the setting.
-Foley flips his story from some indeterminate place (that they’re not “back West” or “out in California” is the closet we get to knowing where they are) to dusty Southern California, loses all but a few pieces of the book’s defining narration and updates character names and dialog to make the words more smoothly interlock with a modern-setting.***
+Foley flips his story from some indeterminate place (that they’re not “back West” or “out in California” is the closet we get to knowing where they are in Thompson's book) to dusty Southern California, loses all but a few pieces of the book’s defining narration and updates character names and dialog to make the words more smoothly interlock with a modern-setting.***

-Plenty of dialog originally from the novel appears in the movie, but there’s unquestionably an effort to make sure the words square with coming out of the mouth of a mulleted and earring-clad Rocky Giordani better than what’s on the page (what’s on the page generally would feel right coming out a young, broken-nosed Lawrence Tierney.)
-There are few exchanges and phrases that feel a touch archaic appearing in the world of Foley’s film, but there’s no question he and co-screenwriter Robert Redlin made the decision to give the work an appropriately modern feel whenever possible.
+Plenty of dialog originally from the novel appears in the movie, but there’s unquestionably an effort to make sure the words square with coming out of the mouth of a mulleted and earring-clad Rocky Giordani better than what’s on the page would (what’s on the page generally would feel right coming out a young, broken-nosed Lawrence Tierney.)
+There are a few exchanges and phrases that feel a touch archaic appearing in the world of Foley’s film, but there’s no question he and co-screenwriter Robert Redlin made the decision to give the work an appropriately modern feel whenever possible.
 Hoods change, so the words need to change - there’s a deeper fidelity to Thompson’s work than slavish re-creation.

 The same can be said for the change in setting.
 In the book, the vaguely evoked place where the story goes down exists as a fog because Collins rarely bothers to describe it in detail.
 Foley doesn’t have that option (not without pulling a Dogville or some nonsense) so he finds dusty, dingy locations that reflect the characters’ parched desperation.
 Instead of shacking up in a garage beside Faye’s house, Collins stays in a trailer plopped in the middle of a withered date-tree orchard, another one of her dead husband’s failed get-rich-quick schemes we’re told.
 It’s entirely invented by Foley, but it’s perfect.
 Same with Uncle Bud’s apartment being cloistered behind some sort of a Chinese sweatshop - rather than attempt to reproduce intentional vagueness of the novel, Foley finds locations with a specificity that feels true to Thompson.